Dr. Jeffrey D. Newman

 Biology: Chair and Associate Professor

-Environmental Science: Chair of Biology and Associate Professor
+Environmental Science: Biology and Associate Professor and Department Chair

 Special Interest: Bacterial Purine Biosynthesis: cloning, expression & purification of enzymes, Development of Antimicrobial Agents, Evolutionary Genomics/Bioinformatics, Characterization of Novel Microbes Isolated in the Region